irshadbaruah/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-Let's do a restaurant review from sentiment.....
+Let's do a restaurant review from sentiment..